Language selection

 The Artemis II mission

-The historic Artemis II mission is the first crewed test flight of the Artemis program, a multi-mission campaign set to create a durable lunar presence and pave the way for human exploration of Mars.
+The historic Artemis II mission was the first crewed test flight of the Artemis campaign, a multi-mission campaign set to create a durable lunar presence and pave the way for human exploration of Mars.

-Following the success of the Artemis I uncrewed test flight in , the Artemis II mission will travel around the Moon to ensure that all of the Orion spacecraft's systems work as designed with a crew of four on board.
-Crewmembers will live and work aboard Orion throughout their journey.
+Following the success of the Artemis I uncrewed test flight in , the Artemis II mission travelled around the Moon to ensure that all of the Orion spacecraft's systems work as designed with a crew of four on board.
+Crewmembers lived and worked aboard Orion throughout their journey.

-Like the crew of Apollo 8, Artemis II astronauts could witness the "Earthrise," a breathtaking view of our planet suspended in the blackness of space.
+During their lunar flyby, the Artemis II astronauts witnessed "Earthset" and "Earthrise", a breathtaking view of our planet suspended in the blackness of space.

 CSA astronaut Jeremy Hansen tells the story of how the crew of Apollo 8 captured the famous "Earthrise" photo as they came around the far side of the Moon in .
 (Credits: CSA, NASA)